How to Run APK Files on a Windows 10 Device

 Once installed and run on your Windows 10 device, BlueStacks loads up in a typical desktop window mode.
 You’ll get access to various app categories, such as social, games, etc.

-Searching for an app, however, will open Google Play Store in the mode you see on tablet devices.
+Searching for an app, however, will open the Google Play Store in the mode you see on tablet devices.
 Yes, you’ll be able to navigate the interface exactly as you would on an Android tablet device.
 Yes, you can download, install, and use Android apps on this player.
 You can run the Chrome (or any other) browser app and use it as your actual browser.

 In fact, you can even download and install Apex, Nova, or a similar third-party launcher.
 You can even set the third-party launcher as the default.